jeremyevans/rubyconflt2016-presentation/slides/slides.md

 <h1 style="font-size: 130px; position: absolute; top: 210px; right: 160px;">Featured</h1>

 !SLIDE
-.notes So that is the history behind Rodauth and its design principles.
+.notes So that is the history behind Rodauth and its design goals.
 Let me now go over the sections in the rest of the presentation.
 I am first going to talk about how Rodauth attempts to prevent password hash cracking, stopping attackers from using password hashes on your site to break into other sites.

 <h1 class="white" style="font-size: 130px; position: absolute; top: 110px; left: 70px;">Protect</h1>
 <h1 style="font-size: 130px; position: absolute; top: 210px; left: 160px;">Against</h1>